RosyTucker/BattleShips/README.md

     * Arduino-WebSocket
     * ArduinoJson

+4. Connect the ethernet shield to the Arduino and to the network
+5. Plug in the Arduino USB
-4. Change the `hostString[]` and `server[]` variables to match your IP address (or the where ever you are running the server, if not locally)
+6. Change the `hostString[]` and `server[]` variables to match your IP address
+7. Change the last four sections of the `mac[]` variable to either something random, or the Mac address that came with your ethernet shield (or the where ever you are running the server, if not locally)

-5. You should now be able to upload the sketch to your Arduino.
+8. You should now be able to upload the sketch to your Arduino.

     * Make sure you have selected the correct board and port under the Tools menu.